Skip to main content

 idThe unique id of this payment requestID

-statusStatus will have the value closed if the user clicks 'I've paid', or chooses to close the UI, or failed if something went wrong when generating the crypto payment detailsString
+statusThe status will have the value complete if successfully paid with crypto, closed if the user chooses to close the UI, or failed if something went wrong when generating the crypto payment detailsString

 payment_methodThe method used to complete the payment, which would be crypto in this caseString

-externalReferenceThe value that was provided to the externalReference field when the payment initiation request was created.
+externalReferenceThe value that was provided to the externalReference field when the payment request was created.
 It can be used to correlate transaction IDs within your system with the payment request initiated by StitchString

 The id can be used to retrieve the final payment request status and other details from the Stitch API, as well as relate to incoming webhooks.